mokhan/comp-272/src/03/README.md

 and returns a tree with `k` leaves.

-For each positive natural number we can assert that the height of the tree must greater than or equal to `log2(k)`.
+For each positive natural number we can assert that the height of the tree must be greater than or equal to `log2(k)`.

 ```plaintext